nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-## Step 4: Deploy Free5GC control plane functions
+## Step 4: Deploy Free5GC Control Plane Functions

-While the edge clusters are deploying (which will take 5-10 minutes), you can
+While the Edge clusters are deploying (which will take 5-10 minutes), you can
 install the free5gc functions other than SMF, AMF, and UPF.
 For this,
-you use the regional cluster.
+you will use the Regional cluster.
 Since these are all installed with a single
 package, you can use the UI to pick the `free5gc-cp` package from the
-`free5gc-packages` repository, and clone it to the `regional` repository (you
+`free5gc-packages` repository and clone it to the `regional` repository (you
 could have also used the CLI).

 ![Install free5gc - Step 1](free5gc-cp-1.png)